TapNFC/tapNFC/README.md

 - Share public previews, capture scans, and view analytics
 - Keep customers organized and link designs to brand assets

-This project embraces React Server Components and SSR data fetching for performance and security while using client components for rich interactivity.
+This project is embraces React Server Components and SSR data fetching for performance and security while using client components for rich interactivity.

 ---